cheripai/FretAnalyzer/GUITrialOne/readme.md

 From Dat:
 ---------------------------------
-Instead of typing in the path we should use [QFileDialog](http://doc.qt.io/qt-4.8/qfiledialog.html)

 Also, make sure you take note of the changes I recently made to mainwindow.cpp on the master branch